 The Community Building and Engagement Department (CB&E) partners with agencies and organizations around the Central Coast of California to bring services to our residents and their communities.
 Rick Gulino, Director of Neighborhood Development & Resident Services, supervises the CB&E Department.
 Staff includes Audra McCue – Community Builder, Olivia Lunar-Guizar – Community Health Coordinator, and Vivien Devaney – AmeriCorp VIP Fellow.
 The CB&E team works to bring the best classes, health services, community engagement events, and volunteers to PSHH properties.
 These resources come from outside organizations and go directly to PSHH site’s residents and the surrounding communities.

-PSHH has collaborated with the Santa Barbara County Food Bank on their program Picnic in the Park since 2013.
-The program offers free lunch Monday through Friday, June through August, to children at 6 of our properties and the children in the surrounding neighborhoods.
-In addition to a healthy lunch, a fun activity is available for the participating children.
-Over 5,873 free lunches were served in the summer of 2016 to children at our 6 participating Santa Barbara County sites.
+PSHH has collaborated with the Santa Barbara County Food Bank program, Picnic in the Park, since 2013.
+The program offers free lunch Monday through Friday, June through August, to children at 6 of our Santa Barbara area properties and children in surrounding neighborhoods.
+In addition to a healthy lunch, a fun activity is available for participating children.
+Over 5,873 free lunches were served during the summer of 2016 to children at our 6 participating sites.

-People’s Self-Help Housing partners with San Luis Obispo County Food Bank, the Santa Barbara County Food Bank, and Foodshare of Ventura.
+In addition we partner with the San Luis Obispo County Food Bank, the Santa Barbara County Food Bank, and Foodshare of Ventura.
 We have food distributions at 18 of our sites utilizing programs such as Brown Bag, Picnic in the Park, Children’s Farmers Market, with other properties functioning as food distribution sites.

 The San Luis Obispo Museum of Art has partnered with PSHH to bring art classes to residents at the Canyon Creek Apartments in Paso Robles and the Riverview Townhomes in Guadalupe.
 These free art classes are aimed at adults, though teenagers are also welcome.
 Childcare and dinner are provided.